hook_menu

 • "page arguments": An array of arguments to pass to the page callback function, with path component substitution as described above.

 • "delivery callback": The function to call to package the result of the page callback function and send it to the browser.
 Defaults to drupal_deliver_html_page() unless a value is inherited from a parent menu item.
+Note that this function is called even if the access checks fail, so any custom delivery callback function should take that into account.
+See drupal_deliver_html_page() for an example.

 • "access arguments": An array of arguments to pass to the access callback function, with path component substitution as described above.
+If the access callback is inherited (see above), the access arguments will be inherited with it, unless overridden in the child menu item.

 • "theme arguments": An array of arguments to pass to the theme callback function, with path component substitution as described above.

-• "file": A file that will be included before the callbacks are accessed; this allows callback functions to be in separate files.
+• "file": A file that will be included before the page callback is called; this allows page callback functions to be in separate files.
 The file should be relative to the implementing module's directory unless otherwise specified by the "file path" option.
-Note: This does not apply to the 'access callback'.
+Does not apply to other callbacks (only page callback).

-• "file path": The path to the folder containing the file specified in "file".
+• "file path": The path to the directory containing the file specified in "file".
 This defaults to the path to the module implementing the hook.

 • "weight": An integer that determines the relative position of items in the menu; higher-weighted items sink.
 Defaults to 0.
-When in doubt, leave this alone; the default alphabetical order is usually best.
+Menu items with the same weight are ordered alphabetically.

 • "menu_name": Optional.
 Set this to a custom menu if you don't want your item to be placed in Navigation.